The 22-square-metre timber cabin was designed by A6A for the studio's co-founder Michel Hardoin as a small house that could be taken anywhere.

 "The very important thing is that it has to be self-sufficient to be efficient out of the grid and very open to nature with big sliding hidden windows."

-The cabin was made from a timber frame of responsibly sourced local pine plywood from Landes and spruce from Limousin, with insulation made from wood fibre.
+The cabin was made from a timber frame of responsibly sourced local plywood from Landes and spruce from Limousin, with insulation made from wood fibre.

 A6A divided the cabin into three separate spaces.
 The central living area has a built-in kitchen with a small stove and sink, with the bathroom placed on one side.